 5. Making Secure Access to Legacy Applications More Practical

 When it comes to legacy and custom applications that live on-premises, adding multi-factor authentication directly to the applications themselves isn't necessarily a practical option.
 Many of them don't support authentication protocols like SAML and RADIUS, so they have to be custom-coded, which can be a long, costly proposition.
 What you can do instead, though, is apply multi-factor authentication with the next-generation firewall to add MFA at the network layer.
 That way, you have the ability to require additional authentication at the network level, so you can confirm identity and access privileges before access to applications is granted.
 You can learn more about how it works in the RSA webcast on MFA for legacy and custom applications.

 In addition to watching the webcasts at the links above, visit rsa.com/modernMFA to learn more about how multi-factor authentication can transform secure access for the modern workforce—and download the RSA e-book Five Ways to Transform Access and Secure the Digital Enterprise.

 Category: RSA Fundamentals, Blog Post

-Keywords: Authentication, Multi-Factor Authentication, MFA, Digital Workspace, Access Risk, SaaS Application, RSA SecurID Access, VPN, Privileged Account, Privileged Account Management
+Keywords: Authentication, Multi-Factor Authentication, MFA, Digital Workspace, Cloud Application, Access Risk, SaaS Application, RSA SecurID Access, VPN, Privileged Account, Privileged Account Management